 - Representing blockchain company in parallel investigations by DOJ and SEC.

 - Representing investment manager in litigation with investor claiming fraud.
+Successfully resolved matter.

 - Representing investment fund in a multi-defendant action alleging RICO and related claims.
+Successfully dismissed RICO claims and the threat of triple damages.

 - Represented investment manager in an SEC Investigation and successfully settled matter concerning information sharing between investment managers.